ibm-cloud-docs/text-to-speech/ha-dr.md

 -   Information about all custom entries (word/translation pairs) in your custom models:
     -   Use the `GET /v1/customizations/{customization_id}/words` method to list information about all word/translation pairs from a custom model.
 For more information, see [Querying all words from a custom model](/docs/text-to-speech?topic=text-to-speech-customWords#cuWordsQueryModel).
     -   Use the `GET /v1/customizations/{customization_id}/words/{word}` method to list information about a specified word/translation pair from a custom model.
 For more information, see [Querying a single word from a custom model](/docs/text-to-speech?topic=text-to-speech-customWords#cuWordQueryModel).
--   A list of all of your speaker models and their definitions.
-To list information about your speaker models:
-    -   Use the `GET /v1/speakers` method to list information about all of your speaker models.
-For more information, see [Listing all speaker models](/docs/text-to-speech?topic=text-to-speech-tbe-speaker-models#tbe-speaker-models-list).
-    -   Use the `GET /v1/speakers/{speaker_id}` method to list information about a specified speaker model and the custom prompts that are associated with that speaker model.
-For more information, see [Listing the custom prompts for a speaker model](/docs/text-to-speech?topic=text-to-speech-tbe-speaker-models#tbe-speaker-models-list).
--   Information about all custom prompts in your custom models:
-    -   Use the `GET /v1/customizations/{customization_id}/prompts` method to list information about all custom prompts from a custom model.
-For more information, see [Listing custom prompts](/docs/text-to-speech?topic=text-to-speech-tbe-custom-prompts#tbe-custom-prompts-list).
-    -   Use the `GET /v1/customizations/{customization_id}/prompts/{prompt_id}` method to list information about a specified custom prompt from a custom model.
-For more information, see [Listing custom prompts](/docs/text-to-speech?topic=text-to-speech-tbe-custom-prompts#tbe-custom-prompts-list).

 It is a best practice to preserve this information in a format that you can use to re-create your customized resources in the event of a failure.
 Actively maintaining the information, and preparing the calls listed in the following section ahead of time, can enable you to recover as quickly as possible.